-- 1:1 support in the classroom from Teaching Assistant (TA) or class teacher (CT) - Small group support from TA/CT - Breaking down of activities into small chunks. - Repetition of instructions and key information. - Use of specialist equipment such as seating, writing slopes or IT equipment. - Visual support - Use of SEN support plan.
+- Targeted 1:1 support in the classroom from Teaching Assistant (TA) or class teacher (CT) - Small group support from TA/CT - Breaking down of activities into small chunks. - > Repetition of instructions and key information. - ➤ Use of specialist equipment such as seating, writing slopes or IT equipment. - Visual support - Use of Individual Classroom Strategies Plan - Use of Individual Provision Map